-3. Inspect your exterior seams and seals.
+6. Inspect your exterior seams and seals.

 Visually inspect the sealant used on the roof of your camper.
 Look for any cracks or voids in the contact from the sealant to the roof.
-Scrape off any loose old sealant and reseal any bad areas.
+Scrape off the old sealant and reseal any bad areas.
 Look at the four corners of your camper and inspect the seams from the sidewalls to the endwalls.
 Make sure there is adequate sealant and reseal as needed.
 Look at the windows and visually inspect for any voids around the tops and sides of your windows (note, it is expected that the bottom of the window will not be sealed, this allows moisture from condensation to drain out).
 It is better to seal the roof seams with a self leveling sealant like Dicor.
 For the windows and sidewall trim, it is best to remove the window or trim and apply fresh putty and reinstall.
 See our Parts Department for suggestions.

 With these simple things done, you are ready for another fun camping season.
 If you would like to have us perform these services check out our Summerization Menu or contact us with the form below.